Content and Trigger warnings:

 Li walked near them both, scanning the crowds for threats.

-Cam’s gaze caressed Li’s familiar form, appreciating how xie moved.
+Cam’s gaze caressed xyr familiar form, appreciating how xie moved.
 Xie swayed gracefully, almost dancing on xyr platform shoes.
 They were as much a status symbol as Maël’s torc, armbands, belt, and flogger.
-Only registered guild companions were legally allowed to wear the chopines, torc, or armbands, and they increased Li’s height substantially.
+Only registered Guild Companions in good standing were legally allowed to wear the chopines, torc, or armbands, and they increased Li’s height substantially.

-Li stood taller than most unadu—earth normal—males, even in bare feet.
+Li stood taller than most unadu—Earth average—males, even in bare feet.
 Tall, slim, and well-muscled; xyr spare curves were like those on a well-balanced dagger, sinuous and deadly.
-Li had turned xyr body into a well-honed tool for both xyr erotic and lethal arts.
+Xie had turned xyr body into a well-honed tool for both xyr erotic and lethal arts.
 Sunlight gleamed in red highlights from the waist-length fall of xyr straight black hair.
-Xie wore flowing formal robes exposing xyr left arm and flashing hints of xyr bare thigh through a slit in the skirt.
-It bared the intricate, metallic companion’s tattoo spiraling from the tip of xyr left ring finger in a complicated coil to disappear beneath xyr clothing.
+Xie wore flowing formal robes exposing xyr left arm and flashing hints of xyr nude thigh through a slit in the skirt.
+It bared the intricate, metallic companion’s tattoo spiraling from the tip of xyr left ring finger in a complicated coil to disappear beneath xyr clothing at the shoulder.
 Though xie could have worn the torc and arm-bands, just as Maël could have worn the chopines, they’d each chosen their preferred symbols of rank.

-Li’s aurelian skin highlighted the dark, orange-pink, black, and white of the gems inset between xyr eyebrows, and accentuated the intricate tattoos and guild scars on xyr face.
-Li watched the world through serene, wide-set, angular, bottle-green eyes and despite the packaging of a highly pampered companion, Cam knew xyr to be implacably deadly.
-His leashed, emotionless tiger.
+Li’s aurelian skin highlighted the dark orange-pink, black, and white of the gems inset between xyr eyebrows, and accentuated the intricate tattoos and guild scars on xyr face.
+Li weighed the world through serene, wide-set, angular, green-gold eyes, and despite the packaging of a highly pampered companion, xie was implacably deadly.
+His leashed, cold-blooded sand-tiger.

 He reached out and took xyr hand in his, lifting it to kiss xyr knuckles.
 Xie squeezed his fingers and looked down at him with love before letting go.
 Xie had to have xyr hands free.
 Xie didn’t look like a guard, and that’s where xyr power lay.
 In secrecy.

 Even here in the thronged walkways, full of fascinating visual stimuli, xie and Maël drew attention.
 If it hadn’t been for their unique and striking looks or their royal lineage tattoos, their completed companions’ tattoos would have drawn direct stares from the surrounding throng.
 Few people stuck through the sensual training long enough to make their marks to such an elaborate extent.
 Unless one had come across them in battle, they never expected either of them to be so deadly.
-Yet… something about the way they both moved set off a thrill of warning in those watching, and Cam saw it happen.
+Yet… something about the way they both moved set off a thrill of warning in those watching.
 Eyes widened, lips parted, and skin grew flushed.
-As used to his companions as he was, Cam enjoyed seeing others’ reactions to them.
+As used to his companions as he was, Cam enjoyed the others’ reactions to them.

 Review copies are available until the title reaches 50 reviews on Goodreads and Amazon.